 That said, there are some hyperhidrosis patients who need to be cautious when using anticholinergics.

-As mentioned above, patients age 65 or older may want to discuss their anticholinergic use and potential dementia risks with their physicians, but other patients need to be careful and informed, too.
+As mentioned above, patients age 65 or older may want to discuss their anticholinergic use and potential dementia risks with their clinicians, but other patients need to be careful and informed, too.

 Because anticholinergic medications work systemically and cannot target any one body area in particular, they decrease sweating over the entire body, even those locations where sweating is not a problem.
 This overall decrease in sweating can put the patient at risk for overheating.
 Dee Anna Glaser, MD, president and founding board member of the International Hyperhidrosis Society, treats hundreds of hyperhidrosis patients a year and is well versed in anticholinergic use.
 She cautions her patients saying, “When taking anticholingerics, the body may have more difficulty keeping itself cool with the sweat mechanism ‘turned off.’
 Therefore, athletes, people who participate in sports, people who work outdoors and anyone who may potentially cause themselves injury by becoming overheated must use extra care when considering these treatments.”
 Patients or parents of children taking the medication must remain aware of temperature, water intake, exertion, and any symptoms of overheating such as pale skin, dizziness, muscle cramping, weakness, headache, and nausea.